ehsanmqn/emotion-recognition-server/README.md

 # Saba

-Speech Emotion Recognition System (Saba):
+Speech Emotion Recognition API using FLASK
+This server uses [Vokaturi](https://vokaturi.com/) as the emotion recognition engine

 In order to run Saba serer enter command bellow: